mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 Starting 30 days before a subscription expires, GitLab notifies administrators of the date of expiry with a banner in the GitLab user interface.

-You can adjust the number of users while you renew your GitLab SaaS subscription.

 We recommend following these steps during renewal:

 1. Prune any [inactive or unwanted users](#remove-billable-user).